michelleDeko/bbb-streaming/README.md

 * BBB_MEETING_ID - ID of the BBB Meeting (You can get the ID via an API call: https://your_bbb_server/bigbluebutton/api/getMeetings?checksum=<checksum>)
 * BBB_SECRET - Secret of your BBB installation (You can get the secret with: bbb-conf --secret)
 * BBB_STREAM_URL - URL of your streaming server including rtmp.
 (Example Youtube: rtmp://a.rtmp.youtube.com/live2/wf24-fttr-0228-uvas-d5hh, Facebook: rtmps://live-api-s.facebook.com:443/rtmp/3723139434365952?s_bl=1&s_ps=1&s_psm=1&s_sw=0&s_vt=api-s&a=Abzo1Ejb-3Wh_7qt)
+* BBB_VIEWER_STREAM_URL - URL for your users to view live streaming.
+This would be displayed in public chat.

 #### Optional settings
+* BBB_HIDE_PRESENTATION - Set as true to hide presentation and show only video during live streaming
-* BBB_START_MEETING - start meeting
+* BBB_START_MEETING - For bot to start the session as a moderator
-* BBB_ATTENDEE_PASSWORD - attendee password (optional - has to be set to the attendee password of moodle/greenlight or any other frontend to allow joining via their links)
+* BBB_ATTENDEE_PASSWORD - attendee password (optional - the attendee password of moodle/greenlight/API-MATE for the bot to join the session )
-* BBB_MODERATOR_PASSWORD - moderator password (optional - has to be set to the moderator password of moodle/greenlight or any other frontend to allow joining via their links)
+* BBB_MODERATOR_PASSWORD - moderator password (optional - the moderator password of moodle/greenlight/API-MATE for the bot to create the session as a moderator)
-* BBB_MEETING_TITLE - meeting title (optional - only works if the meeting is started by the liveStreaming)
+* BBB_MEETING_TITLE - meeting title (optional - requires only if the bot creates the meeting as a moderator)
 * BBB_DOWNLOAD_MEETING= - download / save BigBlueButton meeting in lossless mkv format
 * BBB_INTRO= - play intro file (can be a local file in videodata folder e.g. /video/intro.mp4 or a url of a mediastream e.g. https://my.intro.stream)
 * BBB_BEGIN_INTRO_AT=04:40 - begin the intro at position (optional, e.g. 00:00:05)